Deborah Tee Psychotherapist And Supervisor. UKCP & ACAT (Accred.)

 |Face to face counselling:||Yes|

-My practice is currently on Wednesday afternoons however I am not in a position to take new referrals until July 2017
+I am not currently in a position to take on new referrals until July 2018